On-Page SEO Essentials

 Keyword Research

 Before we do anything on-page we first have to know what people are searching for.
 If you are selling purple widgets and no one is searching purple widgets well you're not going to make any sales.
-So, we first need to test what keyword people are using when looking for in a service.
+So, we first need to test what keyword people are using when searching for a service.

-You can use tools like Google Keyword Planner and Google Trends and other paid tools to find the specific search volume and phases people use.
+You can use tools like Google Keyword Planner and Google Trends and other paid tools to find the specific search volume and phrases people use.
 Competitiveness depends on the phrase or keyword used.
 Come up with a list of keywords and adjacent keywords for your topic.
 This helps search engines understand the content and “figure out” what the page should be indexed for.
-The less competitive the keyword or phrase, the easier it is to rank so often niching down to specific qualifying keywords helps avoid competing with sites that have more domain authority.
+The less competitive the keyword or phrase, the easier it is to rank so often niching down to specific qualifying keywords helps avoid competing with sites that have more authority.

-For example, if we sell web development services it's better to say “web development services (my town)” then compete on the national term “web development services” as there will always be more authoritative websites ranking for that term.
+For example, if we sell web development services it's better to say “web development services (my town)” than compete on the national term “web development services” as there will always be more authoritative websites ranking for that term.
 Niching down ensures we get the right search intent and capture the people who are actually looking for a service in that area.

 Keyword Cannibalization